1982/83 SEASON REVIEW

 Peter Swales said of Bond “We are two volatile people and we have had our ups and downs… I’ve talked John out of quitting twice and I was aware of his certain frustrations.
 But it still came as a shock.”

 John Benson was promptly promoted from Assistant Manager to Caretaker boss for at least City’s next game two days later.

-Benson’s first game in charge was a 2-2 draw at Maine Road against Tottenham and shortly after John Benson was appointed as City’s thirteenth post-war manager of the club with Tony Book as his assistant.
+Benson’s first game in charge was a 2-2 draw at Maine Road against Tottenham, and shortly after he was appointed as City’s thirteenth post-war manager of the club with Tony Book as his assistant.
 However the Blues’ defence was leaking goals like it was going out of business as they travelled to Coventry and were beaten 4-0, City had now conceded ten goals in the last three games.

 The poor run continued, City lost 1-0 at home to Notts County which saw post match demonstrations from a small group of supporters calling for Peter Swales resignation, this was followed by a 3-2 away defeat at Sunderland.
 This was City’s tenth away defeat of the season.
 The Blues had slid alarmingly to 15th in the league, ten points from the relegation zone with still 14 games to play.

 Phil Boyer announced that he was retiring from football due to injury after playing 29 times for City.